This is another of the original essays in this collection.

 Poor kid.
 What does he know?

-Not being a 17-year-old wizard who has been thrown upon the mercies of the Dursleys for most of my life, I tend to view the situation at the Burrow from a rather different perspective than that of Harry Potter.
+Not being a 12-year-old wizard who has been thrown upon the mercies of the Dursleys for most of my life, I tend to view the situation at the Burrow from a rather different perspective than that of Harry Potter.
 In my opinion, while I agree that the Weasleys are certainly not going to be making any lists of the top 25 dysfunctional families in British literature any time soon, I don’t think that Harry Potter is in a position to be the best judge of the situation.

 From where I’m standing, I would say that the Burrow is not a notably happy household.
 Although by the opening of HBP things seem to finally be settling down a bit after a rough period of several years standing.

-Because that household was going through a very rough patch for some years.
+Because, in retrospect, that household was going through a very rough patch for some years.
 Since just about the time we met them, in fact.

 The Burrow’s residents don’t seem to be particularly conscious of this.
 They seemed to think that the undercurrents of pervasive dissatisfaction and rampant aggression that most of them lived with pretty much everyday is normal.